-Figure 12.7: A simulated 2-dimensional hypercube with four nodes, each consisting of several peers.
+Figure 13.7: A simulated 2-dimensional hypercube with four nodes, each consisting of several peers.
 Also, all the peers are either in the core or in the periphery of a node.
 All peers within the same node are completely connected to each other, and additionally, all peers of a node are connected to the core peers of the neighboring nodes.
 Only the core peers store data items, while the peripheral peers move between the nodes to balance biased adversarial changes.

-In summary, the P2P system builds on two basic components: i) an algorithm which performs the described dynamic token distribution and ii) an information aggregation algorithm which is used to estimate the number of peers in the system and to adapt the dimension of the hypercube accordingly:
+formation aggregation algorithm which is used to estimate the number of peers in the system and to adapt the dimension of the hypercube accordingly:

-Theorem 12.8 (DHT with Churn).
+Theorem 13.8 (DHT with Churn).
 We have a fully scalable, efficient P2P system which tolerates $O(\log n)$ worst-case joins and/or crashes per constant time interval.
-As in other P2P systems, peers have $O(\log n)$ neighbors, and the usual operations (e.g., search, insert) take time $O(\log n)$.
+As in other P2P systems, peers have $O(\log n)$ neighbors, and the usual operations (e.g., search, insert) take time $O(\log n)$ .